The Mule (2018 film): Casting

 In January 2018, Eastwood was set to play the role of Earl Stone, a Korean War veteran in his 80s, based on World War II veteran Leo Sharp, who worked as a drug courier for a Mexican cartel.
 In May 2018, Bradley Cooper joined the cast to play DEA agent Colin Bates, based on agent Jeff Moore, who is chasing Stone, and along with Cooper, Lobo Sebastian also joined the film.
 In June 2018, Dianne Wiest and Michael Peña joined the film's cast to play Earl Stone's ex-wife and Bates' fellow DEA agent, respectively.
 More cast members were also confirmed, including Laurence Fishburne as a DEA special agent in charge, Alison Eastwood as Stone's daughter, Taissa Farmiga as Stone's granddaughter, and Ignacio Serricchio as Stone's cartel handler.
 That same month, Loren Dean joined the cast of the film.
 In July 2018, Victor Rasuk was cast, and Manny Montana was also confirmed.

 Filming

-Principal photography on the film began on June 4, 2018 in Atlanta, Rome, and Augusta, Georgia.
+Principal photography on the film began on June 4, 2018, in Atlanta, Canton, Rome, and Augusta, Georgia.
 It was also shot in Las Cruces, New Mexico.

 Release

-The film was released on December 14, 2018 in the United States and released on January 25, 2019 in the United Kingdom.
-It premiered on December 10, 2018 in Westwood, California.
+The film was released on December 14, 2018, in the United States and released on January 25, 2019, in the United Kingdom.
+It premiered on December 10, 2018, in Westwood, California.

 Home media

-The Mule was released on digital HD on March 19, 2019 and on 4K UHD Blu-ray, Blu-ray and DVD on April 2, 2019.
+The Mule was released on digital HD on March 19, 2019, and on 4K UHD Blu-ray, Blu-ray and DVD on April 2, 2019.
 It is also available for online streaming video and digital downloading through Apple's iTunes Store and Vudu.